Harvard-University-iCommons/django-project-template/README.md

 ## Customizations

-* Added top-level `static` and `http_static` directories.
-Common assets used across multiple apps (e.g. jQuery, Bootstrap) can be stored in `static`.
-For production serving, static assets from both the top-level static directory and all app-level static directories are collected into `http_static`.
+* For production deployments, static assets from all app-level static directories are collected into a project level `http_static` directory, which is ignored by git.
 * Added `settings` and `requirements` directories under the project subdirectory.
-Inside those directories there are settings and requirements files for each environment: local, test, qa, production.
-Each of these environment-specific files inherits from a common base file.
-* Sensitive data in settings (passwords, keys) are expected to be passed to the app via environment variables.
-The `settings/base.py` file contains a helper method for retrieving these values from the environment.
+* Default to using a postgres db (installed on local VM via `vagrant up`)
+* Default to including a redis cache (installed on local VM via `vagrant up`)